Posted by Darryl Payne in Pigeon Forge Attractions

-Opening this month, Anakeesta Village is accessible by open-air chair lift or enclosed gondola (a construct known as a "chondola").
+Anakeesta Village offers new views, and is accessible by open-air chair lift or enclosed cabled gondola (a construct known as a "chondola").
 Take in the stunning views during the 600-foot ride to the summit of Anakeesta Mountain.
 Once there, you'll enter the magical Firefly Village, home of treehouse-themed shopping and dining, plus scenic overlooks and beautiful views of Mt.
 LeConte.
 Visitors can also charge down the dueling zip lines or marvel at the tree canopy walk.

 Also notable is the Forest Memorial Interpretive Trail, situated on the south side of Anakeesta Mountain.
-This side of the mountain was badly burned in the 2016 wildfires that swept through the Smokies.
+This side of the mountain commemorates the 2016 wildfires that swept through the areas of the Smokies.
 The trail pays tribute to the men and women who fought the fires, and allows hikers to understand the part fire plays in the natural world.

 Need a break from the heat?
 How about some snow tubing?
 Pigeon Forge Snow now offers indoor winter fun all year round.
 State-of-the-art snowmaking machines transform this 35,000square-foot facility into a wintery world with 15 snow tubing lanes, snowball fight fields, and snowman-building areas.
 Don't worry if you didn't bring a coat - ambient temperature inside is a balmy 65 degrees.
 Opening later this year.